-Note 2: once a person has chosen the premises at which to self-quarantine, the person must reside at that premises for the entirety of the period of self-quarantine unless an exemption to move to and self-quarantine at an alternate premises has been given: see clauses 35(2)(a) and 35(4).
+Note 2: once a person has chosen the premises at which to self-quarantine, the person must reside at that premises for the entirety of the period of self-quarantine unless an exemption to move to and self-quarantine at an alternate premises has been given: see clauses 34(2)(a) and 34(4).

-(2) If, at the time a person becomes aware or is given notice that they are a close contact, the person is not at the premises chosen by the person under subclause (1), the person must immediately and directly travel to those premises.
+- (b) if clause 18(2) applies, at a premises at which the person was permitted to reside under a Revoked Quarantine, Isolation and Testing Order. - If, at the time a person becomes aware or is given notice that they are a close contact, the person is not at the premises chosen by the person under subclause (1), the person must immediately and directly travel to those premises.

-20. Period of self-quarantine
+20. Self-quarantine period

-(1) Subject to clause 21, if a close contact self-quarantines at the same premises where the diagnosed person or the probable case is self-isolating, the close contact must self-quarantine for seven days:

-- (a) from the date on which the diagnosed person undertook a COVID-19 PCR test, from which they were diagnosed with COVID-19; or - (b) from the date on which the probable case received a positive result from a COVID-19 rapid antigen test. - (2) Subject to clause 21, if a close contact self-quarantines at a different premises from where the diagnosed person or the probable case is self-isolating, the close contact must self-quarantine for seven days from when the close contact most recently had contact with the diagnosed person or the probable case.
+- (1) Subject to clause 21 and if clause 18(1) applies, if a close contact selfquarantines at the same premises where the diagnosed person or the probable case is self-isolating, the close contact's period of self-quarantine begins: - (a) on the date the diagnosed person undertook a COVID-19 PCR test, from which they were diagnosed with COVID-19; or - (b) on the date the probable case received a positive result from a COVID-19 rapid antigen test. - (2) Subject to clause 21 and if clause 18(1) applies, if a close contact selfquarantines at a different premises from where the diagnosed person or the probable case is self-isolating, the close contact's period of self-quarantine begins from the date the close contact most recently had in-person contact with the diagnosed person or the probable case. - (3) Subject to clause 21 and if clause 18(2) applies, a close contact period of selfquarantine begins upon the commencement of this Order.